myfriendtania/PostgreSQL/README.md

 | Daniel Scott   | May 13, 2018 |

-## Have experience in SQL / PostgreSQL and see an issue / error in these docs?
+### Experienced in SQL / PostgreSQL and see an issue / error in these docs?
 [Let me know](https://github.com/MDJ-Studios/SQL/issues/new), and I'll be happy to review and correct it.

 ### You can also contact me by email: <info@mydeveloperjourney.com>